List of birds of Serbia: Grassbirds and allies

-The members of this family are usually rather large for "warblers".
+The members of this family are average to rather large sized warblers.
 Most are rather plain olivaceous brown above with much yellow to beige below.
 They are usually found in open woodland, reedbeds, or tall grass.
 The family occurs mostly in southern to western Eurasia and surroundings, but it also ranges far into the Pacific, with some species in Africa.